jamalihassan0307/Car-Rantal-System-saqib/README.md

 # 📌 Overview

-Car Rental System is a modern web application that provides a seamless platform for managing car rentals.
-It offers an intuitive interface for both administrators and customers to handle car bookings, returns, and fleet management.
+Car Rental System is a modern web app for seamless car bookings, returns, and fleet management.

 # 🛠️ Tech Stack